Haystack Observatory: Millstone Hill Steerable Antenna

 The Millstone Hill Steerable Antenna (MISA) is a 46 m fully steerable UHF antenna.
 Built in 1963, the system was initially installed at the Sagamore Hill Air Force facility in Hamilton, Massachusetts, and was relocated as part of Millstone Hill at the Haystack Observatory complex in 1978.
 It is primarily used as an upper atmospheric radar observatory using incoherent scatter radar techniques.

 Zenith Antenna

 The 67 m Zenith antenna was constructed in 1963 to use with the UHF transmitter.
 The radar transmitter was previously connected to a steerable 84-foot antenna with a UHF horn feed.
 When the steerable 84' antenna was converted to a higher L-band frequency, the Zenith antenna was connected to the UHF transmitter and was dedicated exclusively to incoherent scatter radar observations of the mid-latitude ionosphere.

 Directors

 Paul B. Sebring was the Haystack Observatory's director from 1970 to 1980.
 From 1980 to 1983 John V. Evans was the director.
-Joseph E. Salah was the director from 1983 to 2006, Alan R. Whitney was the interim director from 2006 to 2008, and Colin J. Lonsdale became the director on 1 September 2008.
+Joseph E. Salah was the director from 1983 to 2006, Alan R. Whitney was the interim director from 2006 to 2008.
+Colin J. Lonsdale was the director from 1 September 2008 to 31 December 2023.
+Philip J. Erickson became the new director on 1 January 2024.